 3. Highlight your main points with repetition

-Repetition is a powerful technique to emphasise and reinforce key points in public speaking.
-It’s important to choose the correct phrases or concepts to repeat.
+Repetition is a powerful technique to emphasize and reinforce critical points in public speaking.
+It’s essential to choose the correct phrases or concepts to repeat.
 Use the tips below to incorporate this into your speaking style-

-Before you start your presentation, identify the main points you want to emphasise.
+Before you start your presentation, identify the main points you want to emphasize.
 These should be the most important ideas or concepts you want your audience to remember.

 You can repeat a particular phrase or word several times throughout your presentation.
 You might also use a different technique, such as restating your main points differently.